EffectOrientedProgramming/book/src/main/scala/MapOfExamples.md

 ##Crypto
-This section describes a model of several crypto-currency miners.
+This section describes a model of several scenarios.crypto-currency miners.
 It shows how to conduct multiple fibers at once, and some key scheduler methods.

 >Mining<br/>